Placeholder-Software/Dissonance/docs/Basics/Quick-Start-Photon-Bolt.md

 ![Broadcast Trigger Configuration](../images/VoiceBroadcastTrigger_Default.png)

-The default broadcast trigger configuration includes two settings of note:
+To set up the broadcast trigger, change the following two settings:
 1. Transmit on *Voice Activation*.
 This means Dissonance will transmit whenever it detects that the user is speaking.
 2. Transmit to the 'Global' chat room.